A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

 \section{Numerical experiments}

 This section is dedicated to experimental results and comparisons with other numerical approaches for constrained structured optimization.
-We will refer to our implementation of \cref{alg:general} as to \pippo{}.
-The perfomance and behavior of \pippo{} is illustrated in different variants, considering two barrier functions, namely \(\b(t)=-\frac1t\) and \(\b(t)=\ln\frac{t-1}{t}\) (both extended as $\infty$ on \(\R_+\)) denominated \emph{inverse} and \emph{log-like}, respectively, and two inner solvers, \nmpg{} \cite{demarchi2023monotony} and \panocp{} \cite{demarchi2022proximal,stella2017simple}.
-The numerical comparison will highlight the influence of the barrier function on the performance of \pippo{}, supporting the quality assessment of \cref{sec:barrierProp}.
+The modular structure of the proposed framework allows us to combine \pippo{} with a variety of penalty-barrier envelopes and inner solvers (insofar as they provide suitable guarantees).
+The perfomance and behavior of \pippo{} is illustrated in different variants, considering three barrier functions, namely \(\b(t)=-\frac1t\), \(\b(t)=\ln(1-\frac{1}{t})\), and \(\b(t)=-\ln(-t)\) (all extended as $\infty$ on \(\R_+\)) denominated \emph{inverse}, \emph{log-like}, and \emph{log}, respectively.
+The numerical comparison will comprise two data science tasks and two \emph{ad hoc} illustrative problems.
+These numerical tests will also highlight the influence of the barrier function on the performance of \pippo{}, supporting the quality assessment of \cref{sec:barrierProp}.

-The two subsolvers follow a proximal-gradient scheme and can handle merely local smoothness (as opposed to global Lipschitz continuity of the gradient of the smooth term). \nmpg{} combines a spectral stepsize with a nonmonotone globalization strategy. \panocp{} can exploit acceleration directions (e.g., of quasi-Newton type) while ensuring convergence with a backtracking linesearch, see also \cite[\S 5.1]{themelis2018forward}.